youngoris/beepy-tmux/README.md

 # beepy-tmux
-This is a tmux configuration for Beepy, which made by SQFMI.
+Beepy is a product manufactured by SQFMI.
+This repository offers a custom tmux configuration tailored for Beepy.

-A configuration let Tumx start at systeml lauch and neofetch output system status before the prompt string.
+This configuration allows tmux to start automatically upon system launch and displays the system status via neofetch before the prompt.

 <img src="/src/beepy.png" alt="Alt text" width="300"/>